bartonlab/paper-SARS-CoV-2-inference/README.md

 <sup>4</sup> Department of Computer Sciences, Bahria University
 <sup>5</sup> Department of Microbiology and Immunology, University of Melbourne, at The Peter Doherty Institute for Infection and Immunity
 <sup>6</sup> Victorian Infectious Diseases Reference Laboratory, Royal Melbourne Hospital
+<sup>7</sup> Department of Physics and Astronomy, University of Pittsburgh
+<sup>8</sup> Department of Computational and Systems Biology, University of Pittsburgh School of Medicine
 <sup>#</sup> correspondence to [matthew.mckay@unimelb.edu.au](mailto:matthew.mckay@unimelb.edu.au) and [jpbarton@pitt.edu](mailto:jpbarton@pitt.edu)

 The preprint is available at [https://www.medrxiv.org/content/10.1101/2021.12.31.21268591](https://www.medrxiv.org/content/10.1101/2021.12.31.21268591).